When I’m not working, I enjoy cycling and creative writing. I live in Hamilton with my accomplished and beautiful wife. We have three grown-up sons.

 519-884-8111

-When I’m not working, I enjoy cycling and creative writing.
-I live in Hamilton with my accomplished and beautiful wife.
+I enjoy travel, creative writing, working around my house and garden, and keeping active.
+I live in Hamilton with my wife.
 We have three grown-up sons.

 The content that follows may only represent a portion of the Faculty member’s work.